How to Monitor and Analyze WordPress Hosting Performance

 Identify Bottlenecks and Set Realistic Goals

-After analyzing your website KPIs and understanding their impact on performance and user experience, you can pinpoint bottlenecks that hinder speed.
+After analyzing your website KPIs and understanding their impact on performance and user experience, you can pinpoint bottlenecks that slow down your site.

-This could be slow server response time due to insufficient hardware resources, large unoptimized images slowing down page load times, or an inefficiently coded plugin and themes.
+This could be due to slow server response times from insufficient hardware resources, large, unoptimized images slowing page load times, or inefficiently coded plugins and themes.

 Once you’ve identified performance bottlenecks, establish clear performance goals.
 You must set realistic timeframes for achieving these goals and prioritize improvements based on their potential impact on your business goals.

-The next step is to move to optimizing WordPress hosting performance for improvement.
+The next step is to optimize WordPress hosting performance.

 How to Optimize WordPress Hosting Performance